httpwg/wg-materials/ietf103/minutes.md

 Subodh: Change in security model is that this reduces DNS compromise to the compromise of primary domain.
 Must compromise DNS in primary domain to attack this proposal.

-Mike: If primary domain is comrpomisable then you're no different than in normal TLS.
+Mike: If primary domain is compromisable then you're no different than in normal TLS.

-MT: Do we need somethign simpler?
+MT: Do we need something simpler?
 Maybe a flag that says the cert is OK being a secondary. requires:* is this flag, but this goes much further.

 Mike: No difference between flag in certs and not doing anything which draft currently says.